-In the coming year we will carry out an intensive and closely targeted improvement project involving a small number of authorities to improve timescales for concluding Section 75 obligations.
-This will build on earlier work which developed the 10 good practice principles, and will develop, test, measure and put in place changes which reduce the timescales for planning obligations.
+We are carrying out a targeted improvement project involving a small number of authorities to improve timescales for concluding Section 75 obligations.
+This builds on earlier work which developed the 10 good practice principles, and will develop, test, measure and put in place changes which reduce the timescales for planning obligations.
 The aim is to share lessons learned more widely across the country.

 In 'Planning Reform: Next Steps', we identified the need to improve the information and assessments used to support planning applications.